 - If you want to swap out the chainring, you may need to take it to the bike shop as the nuts and bolts that connect it to the crank arm are stiff to the point of being impossible to remove

-Lasco Forged Road Bicycle Crankset for Fixed Gear or Single Speed
+Lasco Forged Road Bicycle Crankset for Single Speed or Fixed-Gear Bikes

 This 44t single speed crankset is the perfect match for a commuter bike.
 Whether you are looking to simplify your current town bike by making it into a single-speed or want an upgrade for your single speed cruiser, this is a great match.

 It looks stylish and comes with a guard to help prevent your trousers from getting caught on the chainring as you pedal.
 You can also opt for cheaper options without the guard (red or black and alloy).

 Pedal Crank Arms: 165mm

 Bottom Bracket included: No – Compatible with all major bottom bracket standards

 - Worth the extra few $s to get the chain guard

 - Only comes with a 165mm Arm length